 - You must be careful when you are submitting such information and make sure that the information will be secured and protected in every manner.

 - Many companies do not prefer to take biodata as an acceptable form of candidate selection because first, it does not provide enough space for a candidate to describe abut his skills in accordance to the need of the job.
-Secondly, many state laws have made it compulsory that much sensitive information like your PAN number or other personal details should not be put up in a job application process in order to protect the privacy of people.
+Secondly, many state laws have made it compulsory that much sensitive information like your PAN number or other personal details should not put up in a job application process to protect the privacy of people.
 But it still plays an important role where one needs to provide essential personal information.